While promotions are a time of celebration, they can also come with a sense of responsibility and respect for the journey that led there.

-For Melbourne based dancer, and 2013 Green Room nominee, Jayden Hicks, his new role as Artistic Director and Head of Dance at the academy started by his longtime friend and collaborator, Paul Malek, has come at a cost.
-In short, he is replacing his friend, who has had to step back for health reasons.
+For Melbourne based dancer, and 2013 Green Room nominee, Jayden Hicks, his new role as Artistic Director and Head of Dance was established by his longtime friend and collaborator.
+In 2024, Paul Malek made the difficult decision to step back to focus on his personal health.

-“He’s still involved, he’s still the owner, but he’s just had to hand over the operational side,” Hicks reveals.
-“I’ve been very much a part of everything and building the whole thing with Paul.
-We’re not unaligned in our mission, so I’m not coming in to turn it upside down, but just bring a different approach.”
+“He’s still involved, he’s still the owner, but he’s had to move on from his operational duties due to ongoing health complications,” Hicks reveals.
+“I’ve been very much a part of the evolution of the business, since the beginning, building the ethos alongside Paul.
+We’re not unaligned in our mission, so I’m not coming in to turn it upside down, but to bring a new approach.”

 It’s a formula that has worked well, and so the change of on-site leadership is intended more as evolution than revolution.
-Yet, as Hicks says, “I’m very fortunate they have moved this role into an indefinite position; so I am able to move things into a new era.
-I’ve been given permission to do with it as I will.”
+Yet, as Hicks says, “I’m very fortunate to move into this role in an ongoing capacity, I’ve been entrusted with the opportunity to shape the programs through my own vision and lead this new chapter.”

+The immediate mission for Hicks is to keep Transit energised and nimble.
 “We never look at one year as being a replica of the last,” the new AD emphasises.
 “We’re always thinking: what’s the most important, the most relevant?
 Because the industry itself is changing rapidly.
 It’s the nature of the arts.
-Different things become trendy or important; so we’re always looking at those things and adapting our training model.”
+Different aspects become trendy or important; so we’re always looking at those things and adapting our training model.”

 Like educational institutions everywhere, Transit Dance operates in a world where the future of the labour market is increasingly uncertain.
-“You have to be ahead, because you need to train people not for what’s happening right now but for what’s going to be when they graduate,” Hicks points out. ”You’re literally always looking at what are the newest trends coming in, the newest expectations, and that’s what you try and train them for.”
+“You have to be ahead, because you need to train people not for what’s happening right now but for what’s going to be when they graduate,” Hicks points out. ”You’re always looking at the newest ideas coming in, the newest expectations, and that’s what you train them for.”

 For instance, as we contemplate what AI might mean for us economically and socially (and perhaps existentially), and we try to imagine what will survive its disruptive impact, and in what form, we could be excused for a degree of pessimism.
 But not in the arts.
 Or so Hicks argues.